mansaluke/newsai/README.md

 - Forbes
 - CNBC Finance

-And it should be use your own data sources using a json config file.

 Historical news data from:
 - NYTimes

+To use your own data sources you can update the json config file or provide your own.

 Other news sources:
  - https://github.com/abisee/cnn-dailymail processes the https://cs.nyu.edu/~kcho/DMQA/ DeepMind Dataset (2015 - CNN & DailyMail)